Creepy Crawlies in Spain, non dangerous

-As in every country there are literally 1000´s of different species of insects, but these are the main ones you may come across.
+Creepy Crawlies in Spain, non dangerous - As in every country there are literally 1000´s of different species of insects and reptiles, but these are the main non dangerous insects and reptiles you may come across here in Spain.

 The mention of cockroaches can often make your skin crawl and your hairs stand on edge, unfortunately they are part and parcel of living in a hot country.